docs

 1. A user makes a request to the entry script public/index.php.

-3. Request factory creates a request object based on raw request that came from a user.
+3. Request factory creates a request object based on a raw request that came from a user.

 4. Application passes a request object through a middleware array configured.
 One of these is typically a router.